Evulpes/Remap-Memory-Region/README.md

 ) != Ntifs.Ntstatus.STATUS_SUCCESS)
     NativeError("NtMapViewOfSection");
 ```
-And we're back to this:
+And we're back to the original memory:
 <p align="center">
   <img src="https://i.imgur.com/uH7j8tc.png"/>
 </p>

-But now we can see that the section is only ER, and has the initial rights of ER, meaning it cannot be elevated past that level:
+Except now we can see that the region only has ER access rights, and the initial rights are also set to ER, meaning the rights cannot be elevated past that level:
 <p align="center">
   <img src="https://i.imgur.com/3r5HF5j.png"/>
 </p>